Every year, traumatic brain injuries impair and even kill a number of people in Florida and throughout the United States.

 In order to establish negligence, the person bringing a claim must show the following elements:

-- The defendant owed the victim a duty of care;
+- Defendant owed the victim a duty of care

-- This duty was breached in some way;
+- Duty of care was breached in some way

 - Victim suffered quantifiable damages due to careless conduct